Azure Security Center frequently asked questions (FAQ)

 Should I opt out of the automatic agent installation and workspace creation?

 You may want to opt out of automatic provisioning if the following applies to you:

-- Installation of the Microsoft Monitoring Agent extension updates the agent’s version.
-This applies to a direct agent and a SCOM agent.
+Installation of the Microsoft Monitoring Agent (MMA) extension updates the agent’s version.
+This applies to a direct agent and a SCOM agent (in the latter, the SCOM and MMA share common runtime libraries - which will be updated in the process).
 If the installed SCOM agent is version 2012 and is upgraded, manageability capabilities can be lost when the SCOM server is also version 2012.
-You should consider opting out of automatic provisioning if the installed SCOM agent is version 2012.
+Consider opting out of automatic provisioning if the installed SCOM agent is version 2012.

 If you want to avoid creation of multiple workspaces per subscription and you have your own custom workspace within the subscription, then you have two options:

 - You can opt out of automatic provisioning.
 After migration, set the default workspace settings as described in How can I use my existing Log Analytics workspace?

 - Or, you can allow the migration to complete, the Microsoft Monitoring Agent to be installed on the VMs, and the VMs connected to the created workspace.
 Then, select your own custom workspace by setting the default workspace setting with opting in to reconfiguring the already installed agents.
 For more information, see How can I use my existing Log Analytics workspace?

 What are the implications of opting out of automatic provisioning?